felippepuhle/felippepuhle/README.md

 ## Professional experience

+### HelloMD

+**Software Engineer** (2018-current)

+Key technologies: ReactJS, Redux, Redux-Saga, Recompose

 ### Horizon Four

-**Full Stack Developer** (2018-current)
+**Software Engineer** (2018)

+Horizon Four is a software house that thinks beyond the source code, always doing the best for the client purpose.

+I was a senior developer, leading most of the startups projects and helped on Shawee (an internal project focused on hackatons and teams management) too.

+Key technologe: ReactJS, React Native, GraphQL, Apollo, Redux

 ### Entria

-**Full Stack Developer** (2017-2018)
+**Software Engineer** (2017-2018)

+Entria is a tech team that build awesome solutions using bleeding edge technologies.

+I was a senior developer that brought up creative solutions to solve complex problems.
+Also worked on challenging projects of many respected companies, like Natura and Feedback House.

+Key technologies: ReactJS, React Native, Relay, GraphQL, Redux, Redux-Saga, Recompose, MongoDB, MySQL, PostgreSQL

 ### DBlinks - Agência Digital

-**Full Stack Developer** (2012-2017)
+**Software Engineer** (2012-2017)

 DBlinks is a multiplataform digital agency that convert different talents (inovation + technology + digital) to think about brands in a different way.
+Its focus is on the supermarkets niche, offering products such as e-commerce, websites and others.

 I was the technical leader of the team, architecting new ways to develop software and mentoring the team to work in a nice way.

-Key technologies: ReactJS, Relay, GraphQL, MongoDB, SEO, Java, Spring Boot, CDI, Selenium, PHP, CodeIgniter, Symfony, Slim Framework, HTML, CSS, Bootstrap, Grunt, Gulp, LESS, Javascript, Cordova, IONIC, AngularJS, MySQL, ElasticSearch, AWS
+Key technologies: ReactJS, Relay, GraphQL, Redux, MongoDB, SEO, Java, Spring Boot, CDI, Selenium, PHP, CodeIgniter, Symfony, Slim Framework, Cordova, IONIC, AngularJS, MySQL, ElasticSearch, AWS

 ### SMO Internet Provider